jbatson5/SCALE-test/docs/MAVRIC.rst

 convergence of the forward Monte Carlo calculation.
 The more accurate the importance map, the better the forward Monte Carlo acceleration will be.
-At some point there is a time trade-off when the computational time for calculating the importance map followed by the Monte Carlo calculation exceeds that of a standard analog Monte Carlo calculation.
+At some point there is a time trade-off when the computational time for calculating the importance map followed by the time to perform the Monte Carlo calculation exceeds that of a standard analog Monte Carlo calculation.
-Large numbers of mesh cells, coming from using very small mesh sizes, for S\ :sub:`N` calculations also use a great deal of computer memory.
+Large numbers of mesh cells that result from using very small mesh sizes for S\ :sub:`N` calculations also use a great deal of computer memory.

 Because the deterministic solution(s) for CADIS and FW-CADIS can have